 - Minced garlic- I honestly put it in every single soup or stew I ever make.

-- Beef Stock- You can also use vegetable stock.
-I have used both and had great results with both.
-I have a great recipe for pressure cooker vs slow cooker recipe for beef broth.
+- Beef broth- You can also use vegetable broth.
+I prefer bone broth and have a great recipe for pressure cooker vs slow cooker recipe for beef broth.

 - Bay leaves- They add such great flavoring to stews!